 Each window frames a view of the prairie and Teton range beyond.
 An east-facing fireplace provides a counterpoint to the views, and an intimate courtyard allows southern light to penetrate the center of the home.
 In addition to the common kitchen, living, and dining spaces, the home includes three bedrooms, four bathrooms, laundry room, and an expansive mudroom for the client’s Irish wolfhounds.

 Wood, steel, bronze, custom cast white concrete, bleached cedar, and oversized slabs of travertine and onyx define the material palette.
 Italian limestone is highlighted as floors in the primary bath, and is also highlighted for the custom bathtub, which was water jet cut from a single block of limestone to create a striking monolithic and sculptural design element.

-This makes the second time the interior designer has worked with the clients, the first instance at their home in Mill Valley.
 The client’s bohemian lifestyle and love of music, literature and the great outdoors were the inspiration behind the interior design.
 They love comfort, layers and texture, vintage pieces and a home that is inviting to family and friends and laid back enough for their dogs.
 Every surface has been elevated, with artisan details like the custom-designed, tattoo-inspired bas relief concrete on the fireplace surround, hand-painted custom wallpaper murals, and the geometric motifs carried throughout the design.
 The earth-toned palette—with pops of mustard, blush and deep Burgundy—is punctuated by collectible pieces, vintage finds, and contemporary art.